jcostom/guides/librenms-homelab/README.md

 I installed an Ubuntu 16.04-LTS Server VM.
 I chose the 64-bit image, since as course of normal operations, I install 64-bit systems whenever possible, to maximize scalability.
 I won't walk through the whole process, as it's straight forward enough.
 I installed with the openssh-server role, and a static IP address.

-Get your environment setup the way you like it.
+Do your updates, get your environment setup the way you like it.
 Shell, aliases, whatever floats your boat.
 Then come back and get going again...

 ## Add Docker